opendatahub-io/odh-manifests/jupyterhub/README.md

 #### storage_class

 Name of the storage class to be used for PVCs created by JupyterHub component.
 This requires `storage-class` **overlay** to be enabled as well to work.

+#### registry

+URL of the registry where images are located.
+This is useful when you are trying to deploy to a disconnected/air gapped cluster where images are mirrored to some local registry.

+#### registry_db

+Same as `registry` but specifically used for the DB deployment since that is pulled from a different registry than the rest of the images by default

 ##### Examples